Perfect for pairing with other programs.

 Next, you’ll travel to Mallorca, with a population of slightly less than one million, the island welcomes 10 million international tourists every year.
 As a result, the service sector, and in particular tourism, becomes the economic engine of this region.
-Here you’ll explore the symbiotic relationship between globalization, human migration, and tourism through a case study of the Balearic Islands.
+Here you’ll explore the different aspects of tourism as a vector of economic development and its contribution as an engine of globalization, and the importance of promoting sustainable tourism for the long-term ecosystem preservation.
+The cases of the Balearic Islands, Ireland and other European countries will be used to understand the evolution of tourist area and compare it with examples of less advanced or less mature locations.

 Study abroad in Dublin and Palma and you will: